Wells Fargo slashes price target on Tronox Holdings plc [TROX] – find out why.

-Tronox Holdings plc [NYSE: TROX] closed the trading session at $7.38 on 05/27/20.
-The day’s price range saw the stock hit a low of $6.82, while the highest price level was $7.40.
-The stocks have a year to date performance of -35.38 percent and weekly performance of 15.13 percent.
-The stock has been moved at -33.63 percent over the last six months.
-The stock has performed 11.82 percent around the most recent 30 days and changed -4.77 percent over the most recent 3-months.
+Tronox Holdings plc [NYSE: TROX] surged by $0.23 during the normal trading session on Wednesday and reaching a high of $7.36 during the day while it closed the day at $7.28.
+Tronox Holdings plc stock has also loss -1.36% of its value over the past 7 days.
+However, TROX stock has declined by -4.71% in the 3 months of the year.
+Over the past six months meanwhile, it has lost -36.36% and lost -36.25% year-on date.

-If compared to the average trading volume of 2.04M shares, TROX reached to a volume of 3361663 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for TROX stock reached $1.12 billion, with 142.74 million shares outstanding and 88.07 million shares in the current float.
+Compared to the average trading volume of 2.03M shares, TROX reached a trading volume of 1092915 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Here’s what leading stock market gurus have to say about Tronox Holdings plc [TROX]: